 - Press the green "Call" button on the screen, to make the call. - Repeat the audio and mode configuration in the other end.
 As "SmartRTP" is enabled, the other codec will automatically connect as soon as it starts receiving audio traffic, so it won't be necessary to set the coding mode, dial IP addresses or ports, etc. nor even accept the incoming call.
-Only when "SmartRTP" is not active, you'll have to repeat the calling process at the other end (because RTP is connection-oriented, you also need to connect to the IP of the other unit on both ends). - You can monitor the status of the call on the screen: - o CALLING. - o CONNECTING (depending on the communication interface and the network status, this may be a status of extremely brief duration). - SYNCHRONIZING (depending on the communication interface and the network status, this may be a status of extremely brief duration). - o CONNECTED. - Verify that the "SYNC" LED beneath the CALL button is lighted in blue to indicate that the communication has been successfully established. - Press the "ON AIR" button to enable audio transmission in full duplex mode. - Once the connection has been established with the remote end, confirm the presence of transmitted and received audio by checking the audio presence indicators "TX" and "RX". - If necessary, adjust the output levels in the "att" box at OUTPUTS block in "CONFIGURATION" → "General" screen.
+Only when "SmartRTP" is not active, you'll have to repeat the calling process at the other end (because RTP is connection-oriented, you also need to connect to the IP of the other unit on both ends). - You can monitor the status of the call on the screen: - o CALLING. - o CONNECTING (depending on the communication interface and the network status, this may be a status of extremely brief duration). - o SYNCHRONIZING (depending on the communication interface and the network status, this may be a status of extremely brief duration). - o CONNECTED. - Verify that the "SYNC" LED beneath the CALL button is lighted in blue to indicate that the communication has been successfully established. - Press the "ON AIR" button associated with that communications channel to enable audio to be transmitted over that interface in full duplex mode. - Once the connection has been established with the remote end, confirm the presence of transmitted and received audio by checking the audio presence indicators "TX" and "RX". - If necessary, adjust the output levels in the "att" box at OUTPUTS block in "CONFIGURATION" → "General" screen.
 You can also make an additional adjustment from the windows you access by pressing "In gain" button in "ENCODER" window and "Out gain" button in "DECODER" window.

-NOTE: In order to make calls to multiple destinations, please consult section 3.2.3.1 of this manual.
+NOTE: In order to make calls to multiple destinations, please consult section 4.2.3.1 of this manual.

-4.5.1.1.
+5.5.1.1.
 Finalizing an IP communication in RTP mode.

-• To finalize the communication, simply press the CALL button in the individual codec control window and then confirm.
+To finalize the communication, simply press the CALL button in the individual codec control window and then confirm.
 If, as recommended, "SmartRTP" is activated in both codecs involved, there is no need to repeat the hang up process in the remote end.

-4.5.2.
+5.5.2.
 Establishing an IP communication in PROXY SIP mode.

-- Ensure that the equipment is powered up and controlled by the software. - Establish the appropriate audio configuration (analog/digital input mode, gains, routing of inputs to the codec, suitable encoding). - Check that there is incoming audio: the "TX" indicator in the individual codec control window window, in the general configuration screen and in the list view will change to green. - Go to general configuration screen and configure "INTERFACE" as "SIP, Proxy based":
+- Ensure that the equipment is powered up and controlled by the software. - Establish the appropriate audio configuration (analog/digital/AoIP input mode, gains, routing of inputs to the codec, suitable encoding). - Check that there is incoming audio to the channel (CH1 or CH2) that we are going to use to establish the communication: the "TX" indicator in the individual codec control window window, in the general configuration screen and in the list view will change to green.

+Go to general configuration screen and configure "INTERFACE" as "SIP, Proxy based".